 This study introduced a three-dimensional polycrystal foundation model pretrained on a large corpus of FCC microstructures whose crystallographic orientations span the texture hull.
 Through a self-supervised masked reconstruction strategy with masking ratios ranging from 20\% to 90\%, the encoder was trained on $100{,}000$ voxel-based microstructures and learned a physically meaningful latent representation.
 The resulting latent distribution is broadly and smoothly populated, indicating a continuous embedding of the pretraining dataset.

-The effectiveness of the foundation model was demonstrated through two downstream tasks characterized by distinct physical settings.
+The effectiveness of the foundation model was demonstrated on two downstream tasks with distinct physical settings.
 In Task~I, the pretrained encoder was employed as a feature extractor for homogenized stiffness prediction, consistently achieving higher accuracy than the non-pretrained baseline across all masking ratios.
 In Task~II, the encoder was integrated with the ODMN to infer complete sets of ODMN parameters for nonlinear constitutive modeling.
-In this setting, pretraining consistently reduced the prediction error of the inferred ODMN parameters, while the inferred ODMNs enabled accurate nonlinear response prediction for previously unseen microstructures through crystal-plasticity-based homogenization.
+In this setting, pretraining consistently reduced the prediction error of the inferred ODMN parameters, while the inferred ODMNs enabled accurate prediction of nonlinear responses for previously unseen microstructures via crystal-plasticity-based homogenization.

-Collectively, these results demonstrate that the proposed foundation model exhibits strong transferability and learns a physically structured latent representation of polycrystalline microstructures.
+Together, these results show that the proposed foundation model transfers well across tasks and learns a physically structured latent representation of polycrystalline microstructures.
 Such characteristics are particularly advantageous in data-scarce scientific regimes, where labeled microstructural data are costly to acquire and physics-consistent generalization is critical.
-Moreover, the foundation model is naturally amenable to integration with experimentally derived datasets.
-By serving as a latent-space bridge, it enables limited experimental observations to inform microstructure–property inference, thereby strengthening the linkage between physical measurements and model predictions.
+The foundation model can also be integrated with experimentally derived datasets.
+As a latent-space bridge, it allows limited experimental observations to inform microstructure--property inference and strengthens the link between physical measurements and model predictions.